Online Course on Multi-Dimensional Process Analysis

 While this is an experiment, I think it is worth a try…

 Taking the material I have collected and built over the last years, I have started building an Online Course: Multi-Dimensional Process Analysis.
-Starting today, I am gradually releasing “chapters” covering the following 12 topics in the coming weeks and months:
+Starting today, I am gradually releasing “chapters” covering the following 12 topics in the coming weeks and months as time allows. (update 22-09-2023)

 Each part comes with a video, open access literature, exercises and tutorials.
 It is aimed at (PhD) students, researchers from other fields, and specifically process mining professionals who want to learn more about one the most important developments in the process mining field.